hhvm/user-documentation/guides/hack/24-XHP/01-introduction.md

 String-based entry and validation are prime candidates for cross-site scripting (XSS).
 You can get around this by using special functions like [`htmlspecialchars()`](http://php.net/manual/en/function.htmlspecialchars.php), but then you have to actually remember to use those functions.
 XHP automatically escapes reserved HTML characters to HTML entities before output.

 @@ introduction-examples/avoid-xss.php @@

-If you are using strings, they will be output as-is since the base Hack language makes no distinction between raw strings and HTML.
-XHP helps bring some sanity to this problem by understanding what strings should be escaped.